wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

-To sort, click the name of the column.
-To change the sorting order, click again.

 Each parameter information includes:

 * Parameter name and the part of request this parameter belongs to